How do I troubleshoot Lambda function throttling with "Rate exceeded" and 429 "TooManyRequestsException" errors?

 Note: Changing the memory setting can affect the charges that you incur for execution time.

-- Check for an increase in Error metrics for your function.
 Increased errors can lead to retries and cause an overall increase in invocations.
-(For asynchronous invocations, Lambda retries failed invocations two more times.)
 Increased invocations can lead to an increase in concurrency.
 Use CloudWatch Logs to identify and eliminate errors, and have your function code handle exceptions.

 Configure reserved concurrency

 Note: If a function is configured to have zero reserved concurrency, then the function is throttled because it can't process any events.
-Be sure to increase the value to a number greater than zero.
+Make sure that you increase the value to a number greater than zero.

-- Increase the reserved concurrency for your function to a concurrency value that keeps it from being throttled.
-Change the setting using the Lambda console, or by calling the PutFunctionConcurrency API.
+Increase the reserved concurrency for your function to a concurrency value that keeps the function from being throttled

 Use exponential backoff in your app